leander-ow/officify/README.md

 # Officify

-**Officify** is a Node.js package for manipulating OpenDocument files (ODT, ODS, ODP) and exporting them as PDFs.
-With Officify, you can replace placeholders, insert images, and convert documents to PDF programmatically.
+**Officify** is a Node.js package that lets you modify Office documents in the OpenDocument Format (ODT, ODS, ODP).
+With Officify, you can automatically replace text placeholders, replace images, and export your documents as PDFs.

 ## Features